JonLoss55812/Image_Classifier/README.md

 Image Classifier Project from Machine Learning Course.

-I'm going to make changes here
+I'm going to make changes here more changes